yuliianikolaenko/covid-dashboard-proglib/README.md

 ## Launching the App

-Run the following line in the terminal then go to the suggested URL.
-It will launch the Dashboard locally.
+Run the following line in the terminal, it will launch the Dashboard locally in the default browser.

 ```
 streamlit run streamlit_app.py
 ```
-Enjoy !

 ## License